Things to Consider When Creating a Display Ad

 Some (maybe most) PPCers may not be gifted with an eye for simple design concepts, but that’s not to say there aren’t tons of resources at our fingertips to help us.
 You don’t need to have years of experience in Photoshop or other Adobe programs to create stellar display ads; there are plenty of sites out there that can help you.

-You already know how to write great ad copy for your search ads, so let’s tackle those display ads.
+You already know how to write great ad copy for your paid search ads, so let’s tackle those display ads.

 In this post, I will review four easy things to keep in consideration when creating quick and simple display ads that will give you results you want.